-For the purposes of this policy, the terms "staff" and "employees" includes independent contractors and school safety officers, but do not include student employees.
+For the purposes of this policy, the terms "staff" and "employees" include independent contractors, school safety officers, and volunteers, but do not include student employees or student volunteers.

 A. ROMANTIC RELATIONSHIPS AND SEXUAL CONTACT PROHIBITED

 All employees are prohibited from dating, courting, or entering into a romantic relationship or having sexual contact with any student enrolled in the school system regardless of the student's age.
 Employees engaging in such inappropriate conduct will be subject to disciplinary action, up to and including dismissal, and may be subject to criminal action as provided in G.S.
 14-202.4 and 14-27.32.
 Further, school system personnel shall provide no assistance to an employee in finding another job, beyond the routine transmittal of personnel or administrative files, if the employee engaged in sexual misconduct with a minor or a student in violation of the law.